harfangk/harfangk.github.io/_drafts/2017-03-25-where-to-find-plug-errors.md

 ## TL;DR

-If you want to access various error messages from `Plug` that do not show up in `Logger`, `use Plug.Debugger` will make those failed requests appear.
+If you want to access various error messages from `Plug` that do not show up in `Logger`, `Plug.Debugger` will make those failed requests appear.
 Check out [Plug.Debugger](https://hexdocs.pm/plug/Plug.Debugger.html#content).

 ## 404 Error Message Not Found

-While building my toy app that received JSON through HTTP POST requests, I noticed an interesting behavior.
-When I send a request with malformed JSON payload, the request would magically banish - without any trace in logger or server.
+While building an app that received JSON through HTTP POST requests, I noticed an interesting behavior.
+When I send a request with malformed JSON payload, the request would magically banish without any trace in either the log or the server.

 So when I send a request with malformed JSON like: